 You need to brainstorm your networks and tap into them long before you start preparing to return to work.
 Make a list of your contacts and use LinkedIn or the phone to reach out to them for a coffee.

-Get out of the house and talk to people about what you would like to do next.
+Get out of the house and talk to people about what you’d like to do next.
 This will build your networks and your confidence as you get into the habit of talking about yourself again in a business sense.

-If you work through these steps, then you will be doing all the right things to navigate a successful career change that is aligned to your values, skills and interests.
+If you work through these steps, you’ll be doing all the right things to navigate a successful career change that is aligned with your values, skills and interests.

 Written by Leah Lambart, founder of Relaunch Me.
-Leah Lambart is an experienced career coach offering specialised return to work coaching programs through her business, Relaunch Me.
-These programs are tailored for the individual but may include career counselling, interview coaching, LinkedIn coaching and job search coaching.
+Leah is an experienced career coach offering specialized return to work coaching programs through her business, Relaunch Me.
+These programs are tailored for the individual but may include career counseling, interview coaching, LinkedIn coaching and job search coaching.